cellannotation/cell-annotation-schema/user_stories.md

 ## User Stories

-### General

-1. As a user of  cell annotation standard files, I want to be able to merge annotations into my favoured single cell file format

-2. As a builder of resources for querying cell types, I want uniform annotation of cell types with some artefact that supports search on synonyms and by grouping class/category.

 ### CxG portal user (could be made more general)

 1. As a CxG portal user, I want to be able to view UMAPs and select terms using